-High levels of TRAIL protein in breast milk might contribute to anticancer activityApril 23rd, 2012 in Health /
+High levels of TRAIL protein in breast milk might contribute to anticancer activityApril 23, 2012 in Medicine & Health / Health

 The benefits of breast milk are well known, but why breastfeeding protects against various forms of cancer remains a mystery.
 A new study in the Journal of Human Lactation found high levels of cancer-fighting TNF-related apoptosis inducing ligand (TRAIL) in human milk, which might be one source of breast milk's anticancer activity.

 Researchers took samples of colostrum, the first milk available to newborns, and of mature breast milk from new mothers.
 Researchers then obtained samples of blood from healthy women, and various ready-to-feed infant formulas.
 The colostrum, mature breast milk, blood and formula were then all tested to measure their level of TRAIL.
 The researchers found that colostrum and breast milk contained 400- and 100-fold, respectively, higher levels of TRAIL than blood.
 No TRAIL was detected in the formula.